Do you believe that female midlife crisis stages exist? Have you lost interest in the routine called life and nothing seems to appeal to you anymore?

 In an article by Hearts Blessing on the 6 stages of mid-life crisis this is what we found out.

-The first stage is denial where the person knows that they are getting old, their body is not working like it use to and they are wearing out so they are living in denial of these things.
+The first stage is denial where the person knows that they are getting old.
+Their body is not working like it did previously and they are wearing out so they are living in denial of these things.

 Trying to catch up on lost time, searching for their youth and even having affairs.
 They will do things out of character which is not considered normal.